Edgbaston High Preparatory School

 School community

 Staff talk to the girls a lot about making a difference, recognising what they’re good at and reflecting on what they can do to get better.
 There’s a real ethos of discussion and sharing, which is evident when you visit.
 The sense of community is strong.
 Recently there was a diversity day based around Sunflower Sisters, a book by a parent about skin colour.
 Each year group had their own sunflower in the hall, with each child assigned a petal to write something about themselves.
 It’s a lovely example of positive affirmation and the noticeably happy, confident and engaged pupils are testament to the excellent pastoral care here.
+‘All-girls schooling isn’t all about ballet and drawing - it’s exactly the same as co-ed but without boys stealing all the leadership roles, ‘says the head with a smile.
+Essentially, it’s not about boys or girls, it’s about creating the best environment to help pupils become ‘well rounded individuals.’

 And finally....

 We were really impressed by EHS – the campus is (quite literally, in some of the tighter corridors) a hive of activity and there’s a smorgasbord of opportunities, with excellent links between the junior and senior schools and a near-seamless transition between the two.
+‘Through nurture and care, we give the girls wings to achieve anything they want to,’ says the head.

 Gallery